 - Video Mosaic Collaboration (VMC) application at Rutgers (in NJ) runs over the GENI network enabling the library to serve as a test bed for developing applications based on user experience.

-- Additional examples referenced include the Kansas City Public Library in Kansas City, Missouri that is running a software lending library pilot and the CityLibraries in Townsland, Queensland which touted one of its branches as the first library to be connected to Australia’s National Broadband Network (NBN).
+- Additional research includes the Kansas City Public Library in Kansas City, Missouri that is running a software lending library pilot and the CityLibraries in Townsland, Queensland which touted one of its branches as the first library to be connected to Australia’s National Broadband Network (NBN).

-The Inclusive Gigabit Libraries project is a U.S. Institute of Museum and Library Services (IMLS) research grant, led by the Center for Digital Inclusion at the Graduate School of Library and Information Science, University of Illinois, Urbana-Champaign
+Inclusive Gigabit Libraries: Learn, Discuss, and Brainstorm is a U.S Institute of Museum and Library Services, (IMLS)-grant funded, continuing education project focused on libraries and their stakeholders to leverage emerging high-speed networks for social inclusion.
+Research for this project was conducted by the Center for Digital Inclusion at the Graduate School of Library and Information Science, University of Illinois.